All Episodes

 Right.

-But but the you don't tell me.
+But don't tell me.

-Don't don't tell me you you're you're not you're not telling me that you think the Republicans are sabotaging the economy.
+You're not telling me that you think the Republicans are sabotaging the economy.

 No.

-That's what I thought you said.
+Okay, that's what I thought you said.

 That's what I thought you said at the beginning of the phone call.

-This kind of outrage, by the way, uh, is all over the western parts of the United States.
+This kind of outrage, by the way, is all over the western parts of the United States.

 What is happening to people in the western parts of the country?